 - The golden triangle of Reward Management (jobs, people and performance, and pay markets)

-- The role of grading and salary structures in compensation and reward
+- The role of grading structures and salary structures in reward management

 - What motivates and retains an employee?